floriangbh/FirebaseDemo/README.md

-# Firebase Realtime Database cross platform demonstration
+# Firebase Realtime Database demonstration with Swift & Kotlin

 Simple iOS and Android demonstration of Firebase realtime database.

 Run the iOS & Android app, play with the add button and see the Firebase's database synchronisation in action !